Superconductivity in W3Re2C with chiral structure: Results and Discussion

 To better investigate the superconducting properties of W$_{3}$Re$_{2}$C, we performed phonon and EPC calculations.
-The calculated total EPC constant $\lambda$ is 1.27, indicating the strong EPC.
-This larger theoretical value of $\lambda$ than that derived from experimental results (0.67) could be ascribed to the difference between theoretical $\omega_{\mathrm{log}}$ ($\sim$ 127.56 K) in Eq. (\ref{eq:4}) and experimentally derived Debye temperature $\Theta_{D}$ ($\sim$ 313 K) in Eq. (\ref{eq:6}).
-Based on the McMillan-Allen-Dynes formula [Eq. ($\ref{eq:4}$)], we obtained the superconducting $T_\text{c}$ of 9.28 K for W$_{3}$Re$_{2}$C, which is slightly larger than the experimental value, possibly due to the unincluded SOC under our computational resource limit.
-We also examined the $T_{\text{c}}$ with strong-coupling corrections since $\lambda$ is larger than 1.2, but found only a minor enhancement (see Tab.
-S1 in SM \cite{SM}).
-From the phonon spectrum with the momentum- and mode-resolved EPC parameter $\lambda_{\textbf{q}\nu}$ [Fig. \ref{fig.4}(c)], we can see that the low-frequency phonon branches below 150 cm$^{-1}$ contribute almost 90$\%$ to the total EPC.
-There is an obvious softened phonon mode around 50 cm$^{-1}$ along the $\Gamma$-R path, which results in a high peak in the Eliashberg spectral function $\alpha^2F$($\omega$) [Fig. \ref{fig.4}(d)].
-Combined with the frequency-dependent EPC parameters $\lambda(\omega)$ and the phonon density of states (PHDOS) shown in Fig. \ref{fig.4}(d), we can see that the vibrations of W and Re atoms play a dominate role in the superconductivity.
+The strong EPC in W$_{3}$Re$_{2}$C is further confirmed by the calculated total EPC constant $\lambda$ of 1.27.
+Based on the McMillan-Allen-Dynes formula (Equation. ($\ref{eq:4}$)), we obtained the theoretical superconducting $T_\text{c}$ of 10.3 K for W$_{3}$Re$_{2}$C, which is slightly larger than the experimental value (6.12 K).
+The discrepancy between the theoretical and experimental $T_{\text{c}}$ can be attributed to the following reasons: (1) Neglected SOC effects.
+Due to computational resource limitation, we are unable to perform $T_\text{c}$ calculations with the inclusion of SOC, which may have important influence on the EPC and $T_\text{c}$.
+(2) The existence of grain boundaries.
+The experimental samples are polycrystalline and contain numerous grain boundaries, which are generally detrimental to superconductivity.
+(3) Effects of elemental defects.
+Non-negligible carbon vacancies in the experimental samples may induce disorder and thus decrease $T_\text{c}$.
+We also examined the $T_{\text{c}}$ with strong-coupling corrections since $\lambda$ is larger than 1.2, but found only a minor enhancement (Table S2).
+From the phonon spectrum with the momentum-\textbf{q} and mode-$\nu$ resolved EPC parameter $\lambda_{\textbf{q}\nu}$ (Fig. \ref{fig.4}(c)), we can see that the low-frequency phonon branches below 150 cm$^{-1}$ contribute almost 90$\%$ to the total EPC.
+There is an obvious softened phonon mode around 50 cm$^{-1}$ along the $\Gamma$-R path, which results in a high peak in the Eliashberg spectral function $\alpha^2F$($\omega$) (Fig. \ref{fig.4}(d)).
+Combined with the frequency-dependent EPC parameters $\lambda(\omega)$ and the phonon density of states (PHDOS) shown in Fig. \ref{fig.4}(d), the vibrations of W and Re atoms play a dominate role in the superconductivity.
 In short, we propose that the superconductivity in W$_{3}$Re$_{2}$C belongs to the conventional BCS type and the EPC is mainly contributed by the couplings of W and Re 5$d$ electronic states with their low-frequency phonons.